jihunhwang/jihunhwang.github.io/index.markdown

 <font size="4">
 <p>
 Just kidding.
 My name is Jimmy.
-I am a second year Ph.D. student in <a href="https://www.cs.purdue.edu/">Computer Science</a> at <a href="https://www.purdue.edu/">Purdue University</a>, where I am fortunate to be advised by Professor <a href="https://www.cs.purdue.edu/homes/hmaji/">Hemanta Maji</a>.
+I am a third year Ph.D. student in <a href="https://www.cs.purdue.edu/">Computer Science</a> at <a href="https://www.purdue.edu/">Purdue University</a>, where I am fortunate to be advised by Professor <a href="https://www.cs.purdue.edu/homes/hmaji/">Hemanta Maji</a>.
 This summer, I visited <a href="https://www.nasa.gov/goddard">NASA GSFC</a> as a research intern.
 </p>

 <p>